MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-configure-monitoring-java-applications.md

 ### Manually deploy the Java Application Performance Monitoring agent and enable Java Application Performance Monitoring

-1. Now that you've configured the Management Pack for Java Enterprise Edition (JEE) through deep monitoring and imported the Management Pack for Java Application Performance Monitoring, you are ready to manually deploy the Java Application Performance Monitoring agent.
+1. Now that you've configured the Management Pack for Java Enterprise Edition (JEE) through deep monitoring and imported the Management Pack for Java Application Performance Monitoring, you're ready to manually deploy the Java Application Performance Monitoring agent.
 To see application servers you've configured for monitoring, in **Monitoring**, select **Configurations**.

 2. To enable Java Application Performance Monitoring, in the **Monitoring** pane, in the **Tasks** pane, select **Deep Monitored Configurations**, and then select a deep monitoring application server.